MichaelBelousov/sizr-format/tree-stitcher/README.md

 # Stupid name, TreeStitcher

-Scheme bindings for tree-sitter with an extension that enables transforming the AST of files in a "workspace" using embedded tree-sitter queries and real lisp code.
+Scheme bindings for tree-sitter with an extension that enables transforming the AST of files in a "workspace" using embedded tree-sitter queries and real scheme code.

 ## Building